The quick, proven way to continuously deliver software on practically any team

 While this scheme lost money on a per-sale basis, it was ultimately much cheaper and less risky than the more obvious alternative: building an entire eCommerce platform to sell shoes, hoping there would be a market.

-How does MVP apply to DevOps?
+How does MVP apply to software delivery?

 Continuous Integration, Delivery, and Deployment are all proven techniques in the field of software delivery.
 So why would we need an MVP?